Speech Rate Calculator

 Speaking too fast (above 160 WPM)

-Rapid speech in a high-stakes setting signals anxiety.
-When you race through an answer, the interviewer physically cannot keep up.
-If your natural pace skews fast, practise inserting a deliberate one-second pause after each major point.
+When you race through an answer, the interviewer can't keep up.
+They stop processing what you're saying and just wait for you to finish.
+If you naturally talk fast, practise dropping a one-second pause after each main point.

 Speaking too slowly (below 120 WPM)